OSOceanAcoustics/echoshader/.github/ISSUE_TEMPLATE/gsoc-project-component-ideas.md

 ---
 name: Ideas for GSOC project components
-about: Ideas for GSOC project components
+about: Ideas for GSOC project components from contributors
 title: "[GSoC]"
 labels: ideas
 assignees: ''